 When I follow with my eyes on the dial of a clock the movement of the hand which corresponds to the oscillations of the pendulum, I do not measure duration, as seems to be thought; I merely count simultaneities, which is very different.
 Outside of me, in space, there is never more than a single position of the hand and the pendulum, for nothing is left of the past positions.
 Within myself a process of organisation or interpenetration of conscious states is going on, which constitutes true duration.
 It is because I endure in this way that I picture to myself what I call the past oscillations of the pendulum at the same time as I perceive the present oscillation.

 It is, then, the interpenetration of past moments with present moments that appears to consciousness as pure duration.
 This is how time manifests as a qualitative multiplicity.
 In any given moment our recollections interpenetrate with our present attention, which may also be projected as anticipation of future moments.
 Such is Bergson’s concept of durée, which stands in contrast to the quantitative multiplicity from which empirical measurements of time are drawn.
-Such scientific measurements, Bergson argues, “merely count simultaneities,” reducing time to the discrete sum of units and failing to recognise the reality of time as a quality of consciousness.
+Such scientific measurements, Bergson argues, “merely count simultaneities,” reducing time to the discrete sum of units and failing to recognise the reality of time as it appears to consciousness.
 As Bergson puts it, “pure consciousness does not perceive time as a sum of units of duration; left to itself it has no means and even no reason to measure time.”
 This seems to be true intuitively, for we do not perceive the world as a neat sum of hours and minutes and days, but rather as pure duration, where time might seem to fly by in a rush or to pass slowly in tedium.

 In Cinema II, Deleuze takes up Bergson’s concept of durée in this way, emphasising the interpenetrating nature of time as a qualitative multiplicity.
 In his fourth and final commentary on Bergson, Deleuze turns to Augustine in order to clarify Bergson’s understanding of time, citing Confessions 11.20.26: “Adopting St Augustine’s fine formulation, there is a present of the future, a present of the present and a present of the past, all implicated in the event, rolled up in the event, and thus simultaneous and inexplicable.”
 While empirical units present time as a succession of discrete moments or events, which are ‘broken up’ into seconds, minutes, and so forth, as if the swing of the pendulum could somehow cut out ‘segments of time’, the reality of our conscious perception of time is such that every present instant is interpenetrated with the instants that preceded it, all “rolled up in the event,” as Deleuze articulates it in dialogue with Augustine.
 Durée, then, is not a quantitative sum of moments, but the quality of all moments enduring together in the present instant, without juxtaposition.